jcramem/PyBer_Analysis/README.md

 ![Ride_Share_Data_Summary](/Resources/Ride_Share_Data_Summary.png).

-* The higher fares per ride seen in rural areas were not enought to make up for the volume of rides in urvban areas.
-As seen in the chart below, fares from urban areas were
+* The higher fares per ride seen in rural areas were not enough to make up for the sheer volume of rides in urban areas.
+As seen in the chart below, total fares from urban areas were, depending on the week of the yea, 4-6 times higher than rural areas and 2-3 times higher than suburban areas.

 ![Fig8](/Analysis/Fig8.png).

+* Week by week, total fares from rural areas were generally more consistent than from urban and suburban areas.
+Except for two anomalous weeks, total weekly fares for rural areas hovered around $250, whereas total weekely fares in urban areas ranged from ~$1,700 in early January to ~$2,500 in late February.